lbdyck/prompters/README.md

 ### Notes:

 1. While I would like to use `gum pager` I found that the z/OS port of `pager` didn't work so for now these use `less` which does work.
+2. The use of `more` is also a valid pager.

 ## dsfs-menu